Chef vs Microsoft Configuration Manager comparison

 Find out what your peers are saying about Chef vs. Microsoft Configuration Manager and other solutions.
 Updated: May 2024.

 Chef is ranked 16th in Configuration Management with 18 reviews while Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews.
 Chef is rated 8.0, while Microsoft Configuration Manager is rated 8.2.
 The top reviewer of Chef writes "Easy configuration management, optimization abilities, and complete infrastructure and application automation".
-On the other hand, the top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
-Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, SaltStack and BigFix, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and AWS Systems Manager.
+On the other hand, the top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
+Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, BigFix and CFEngine Enterprise, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and AWS Systems Manager.
 See our Chef vs. Microsoft Configuration Manager report.

 See our list of best Configuration Management vendors.